sudo-self/web-project/README.md

 3. Run the script by executing `./webproject.sh` in your terminal.
 4. Follow the on-screen prompts to initialize a Git repository and run the project on a local server if desired.

 ## Requirements

-1. Clone this repository or download the script `webproject.sh`.
-2. Make sure you have Bash installed on your system.
-3. Run the script by executing `./webproject.sh` in your terminal.
-4. Follow the on-screen prompts to initialize a Git repository and run the project on a local server if desired.

-## Requirements